 Taking screenshots with Grab

 Don’t feel like memorizing keyboard shortcuts?
-Grab is a program that comes pre-installed on all Macs and lets you create screenshots directly from the menu bar.
-The program also lets you take time-delayed screenshots, just in case you need to set the stage before capturing an image on your display.
+Grab is an app on all Macs that lets you create screenshots directly from the menu bar.
+The app also lets you take time-delayed screenshots, just in case you need to set the stage before capturing an image on your display.

-Step 2: Either use the Capture menu system to take screenshots as you wish, or use the keyboard shortcuts detailed next to the respective command.
+Step 3: Either use the Capture menu system to take screenshots or use the keyboard shortcuts detailed next to the respective command.

-This means that, if you need to open a menu or position your mouse in the right position, you’ve got some time to do so.
+This means that if you need to open a menu or place the pointer in the right position, you have time to do so.

-Keep in mind that your mouse cursor will not show up in the screenshot by default.
-If you want to ensure it’s captured in the frame, click “Preferences” from the main Grab menu and select the mouse icon from the resulting pop-up window.
+Keep in mind that your pointer will not show up in the screenshot by default.
+If you want to ensure it’s captured in the frame, click Preferences from the main Grab menu and select the pointer icon from the resulting pop-up window.

-The cursor will only show up when capturing delayed screenshots, which is just as well since you’ll need your mouse to take screenshots with the other options.
-We still think the keyboard shortcuts are a better way to capture screenshots, but if you don’t want to memorize anything, Grab is a great alternative.
+The pointer only shows up when capturing delayed screenshots.
+Keyboard shortcuts are a better way to capture screenshots, but if you don’t want to memorize anything, Grab is a great alternative.

 Using Preview to take a screenshot

-Preview, the default tool that allows you to open everything from photos to PDF files on your Mac, has more than a few hidden features.
-You can edit images with Preview, for instance, simply by clicking the toolbox icon.
-Preview can also capture screenshots.
+Preview is the default tool that allows you to open everything from photos to PDF files (and here’s how to convert them).
+It has more than a few lesser-known features, such as editing images simply by clicking the toolbox icon.
+Preview captures screenshots too!

-We prefer the keyboard shortcut method to this method, because the former is far quicker, but Preview does offer one main advantage: you can choose where your screenshots end up.
+We prefer the keyboard shortcut method to this one because the former is far quicker, but Preview does offer one main advantage: You can choose where to save screenshots.
 The other options on our list automatically save your screenshot to the desktop with a verbose filename.
 Preview opens the screenshot, lets you make a few edits, and then you can save the file wherever you like.
 If that matters to you, Preview is a solid choice.

 Taking and saving Mac screenshots

-What happens once a screenshot is taken?
-Assuming you didn’t just send it to the clipboard, your Mac will automatically time stamp the screenshot with the day and time it was taken, before saving it as a PNG file to your desktop.
-This is handy for immediate reference, but if you’re taking many screenshots in a row, then your desktop will quickly become cluttered with files that sport odd names.
+What happens once you take a screenshot?
+Assuming you didn’t just send it to the clipboard, your Mac automatically time-stamps it with the date and time it was taken, before saving it as a PNG file on your desktop.
+This is handy for immediate reference, but your desktop will quickly become a cluttered mess if you’re taking multiple oddly-named screenshots in a row.